 If its important that you know something about the technologies we work with every day, then this page will provide you with the detail you need.

 One important point about so called: Companies like Microsoft and Google and the myriad third party / open source toolkit suppliers move forward at a swift pace nowadays, frequently outpacing the development cycle or even the simple needs of the average business or government department.
-This can lead to a lot of painful discussions about whether to rebuild an otherwise perfectly working system simply because the current crop of graduates don't know anything about it. the fact remains that the average life of a commercial or government system is over 10 years, and only customer facing systems undergo more frequent change.
+This can lead to a lot of painful discussions about whether to rebuild an otherwise perfectly working system simply because the current crop of graduates don't know anything about it.
+The fact remains that the average life of a commercial or government system can be well over 10 years, and only customer facing systems undergo more frequent change.

 If you need a Web Application we will probably start with an ASP.NET MVC framework, and customise the technology on the backend and front end according to your needs.
 The main decision point will be whether you are able to use commercial libraries, or if you prefer to use open source toolkits for the (browser) user interfaces.